-Every type of anxiety has the potential to compare communication in similar ways.
-The interesting issue is when that impairment occurs.
-Some may find their anxiety only affects them in social situations.
-Others may find their anxiety affects them all the time.
-Learn more with my free anxiety test.
+Every type of anxiety has the potential to impair communication.
+Some may find their anxiety only affects them in social situations while others may find it affects them all the time.

-There is no single issue that compares communication with anxiety.
-Rather, there are a host of potential issues that can make it harder to communicate.
-A small sample includes:
+There is no single issue that impairs communication when you have anxiety.
+Rather, there is a host of potential issues that can make it difficult to communicate.
+Some examples include:

-- Distracted Thinking – The clearest issue caused by anxiety is distracted thinking.
-In order to suffer from anxiety, you must be suffering from anxious thoughts or sensations.
-You may find yourself thinking anxious things, or find yourself overly focused on the way you feel, or find yourself stuck on a thought you're trying to shake.
-Regardless of what the issue is, distracted thinking makes it very hard to hold onto a conversation, and your ability to communicate is impaired as a result.
+- Distracted Thinking One of the main issues caused by anxiety may be distracted thinking.
+You may find yourself anxiously thinking about numerous things, find yourself overly focused on the way you feel, or find yourself stuck on a particular thought.
+Regardless of what the issue is, distracted thinking makes it very hard to listen and hold a conversation, and your ability to communicate is impaired as a result.

-- Overthinking From Nervousness – Nervousness in general can also create problems with overthinking.
+- Overthinking From Nervousness Being nervous can create problems with overthinking.
 When you're nervous while talking to someone else, it's not uncommon to overthink each and every word you're about to say in an effort to make sure that you say the right thing.
-But since communication has to be natural in order to work, trying to rethink everything you're about to say can actually make it harder to say what you mean.
+But when you are rethinking everything you are about to say, it disrupts the natural flow of conversation.

-- Tongue Stumbling – Anxiety can also make natural movements feel more unnatural.
+- Tongue Stumbling Anxiety can make natural movements feel unnatural or bizarre.
 A great example is stumbling over your tongue.
 Generally, your tongue moves exactly as it needs to in order to make the sounds and letters you want to make.
-But when you have anxiety, it's not uncommon for some automatic body movements to become less automatic because your brain focuses in on the action.
-Eventually, this makes it harder to move your tongue correct to the point where you stumble over your words.
+But when you have anxiety, it's not uncommon for some automatic body movements to become less automatic because your brain focuses on that action.
+This can make it harder to move your tongue correctly, leading you to stumble over your words.

-- Lightheadedness/Trouble Thinking/Loss of Reality – In some cases of extreme anxiety – most notably with panic attacks – there are several issues that can impair thinking.
+- Lightheadedness/Trouble Thinking/Loss of Reality In some cases of extreme anxiety – most notably with panic attacks – there are several issues that can impair thinking.
 Anxiety can essentially overload your brain.
-It can cause a loss of reality that makes it nearly impossible to hear or think coherent thoughts.
-It can also cause lightheadedness and trouble thinking as a result of hyperventilation.
-In these cases, the impaired thinking often doesn't resolve itself until the panic attack has subsided and breathing gets back under your control.
+It can cause a loss of reality which makes it nearly impossible to hear or think coherent thoughts.
+It can also cause lightheadedness and trouble thinking.
+In these cases, the impaired thinking often doesn't resolve itself until the panic attack has subsided and disrupted breathing gets back under your control.

-- Trouble Listening – Finally, overthinking can also cause trouble listening and understanding what the other person says.
-This is often due to the distracted thinking, as mentioned above, but may also be because of nervous thoughts about the content of the person's message to the point of focusing too much on any one particular word or phrase (or even facial expression) and missing out on the other content that is necessary to respond correctly.
+- Trouble Listening Finally, when you are focused on your anxiety it can cause trouble with listening and understanding what the other person is saying.
+This is often due to the distracted thinking, as mentioned above.
+Becoming anxiously focused on the person’s facial expressions or nonverbal communication can impact your ability to listen and pay attention to what they are saying.
+Anxiety about the content of the person's message may lead you to focus too much on any one particular word or phrase which can cause you to miss out on the other content that is necessary to respond correctly.

 Quick Treatment for Trouble Communicating